-3.5.2 Mixtures with a Major/Minor Contributor
+3.5.2 Mixtures

-3.5.2.1 A sample may be considered to consist of a mixture of major and minor contributors if there is a distinct contrast in RFU values (approximately > 50%).
-In cases where there is clearly a major and minor contributor (higher peaks indicating a major or predominant profile and lower peaks indicating a minor profile), a predominant DNA profile may be attributed as coming from a known contributor in the case of a Match.
-However, since heterozygotes have generally been shown to have up to a 50% peak/height imbalance, the analyst must use care in discerning minor and major alleles based on peak height and take into account any Aadditive effect@ that may occur with shared alleles.
+- 3.5.2.1 A sample may be considered to consist of a mixture of major and minor contributors if there is a distinct contrast in RFU values (approximately > 50%).
+In cases where there is clearly a major and minor contributor (higher peaks indicating a major or predominant profile and lower peaks indicating a minor profile), a predominant DNA profile may be attributed as coming from a known contributor in the case of a match.
+However, since heterozygotes have generally been shown to have up to a 50% peak/height imbalance, the analyst must use care in discerning minor and major alleles based on peak height and take into account any "additive effect" that may occur with shared alleles. - 3.5.2.2 If a predominant profile is present, the minor alleles shall be designated on the Allele Call sheets by placing parenthesis around the minor allele(s).
+For example, if the profile at vWA is a "15,16,17" and has a minor allele at "16", the call sheet should look similar to the following: "15 (16) 17".
+All loci must be evaluated in making this determination. - 3.5.2.3 If there is evidence of a mixture of only two profiles in the mixture and the predominant profile shares the same alleles at a locus as the minor contributor, then predominance can be called at that locus.

-- 3.5.2.2 If a predominant profile is present, the minor alleles shall be designated on the Allele Call sheets by placing parenthesis around the minor allele(s).
-For example, if the profile at vWA is a A15,16,17" and has a minor allele at A16", the call sheet should look similar to the following: A15 (16) 17".
-All loci must be evaluated in making this determination. - 3.5.2.3 If there is evidence of a mixture of only two profiles in the mixture and the predominant profile shares the same alleles at a locus as the minor contributor, then predominance can be called at that locus. - 3.5.2.4 Frequency Calculations - 3.5.2.4.1 It is permissible to calculate population frequency data (Random Match Probability) on any predominant profile where a match is observed. - 3.5.2.4.2 Furthermore, it is permissible to subtract out the Aowner's@ DNA profile of an intimate sample when there is no predominant profile and perform Random Match Probability.
-Donor alleles may only be subtracted out when there are no shared alleles and 1) both donors are heterozygotes and there are no shared alleles or 2) the Aowner@ is a homozygote and the other donor is a heterozygote. - 3.5.2.5 It is acceptable for analysts to define assumptions based on the data observed in the notes.
-For example, the analyst may preface a mixture statement with AAssuming two contributors,...@ or AAssuming multiple contributor,....@. - 3.5.2.6 Included below is a list of statements that may be used when reporting the results of DNA analysis and a mixed profile is observed.
-This is a general list and may not include all possible scenarios.
-The statements should be used if the scenario fits.
-However, other statements may have to be used to fit scenarios not included below.
-Any additional statement should be consistent with the DNA results and conservative in nature.
+3.5.2.4 Frequency Calculations

+- 3.5.2.4.1 It is permissible to calculate population frequency data (Random Match Probability) on any predominant profile where a match is observed. - 3.5.2.4.2 Furthermore, it is permissible to subtract out the "owner's" DNA profile of an intimate sample when there is no predominant profile and perform Random Match Probability.
+Donor alleles may only be subtracted out when there are no shared alleles and 1) both donors are heterozygotes and there are no shared alleles or 2) the "owner" is a homozygote and the other donor is a heterozygote.

+- 3.5.2.5 It is acceptable for analysts to define assumptions based on the data observed in the notes.
+For example, the analyst may preface a mixture statement with "Assuming two contributors,..." or "Assuming multiple contributor,...". - 3.5.2.6 In the event that a mixture profile with a major and minor profile (two identifiable contributors) is obtained, the following interpretation guidelines shall be met before declaring a standard as a possible source of the minor contributor: